Office of Scientific Career Development

 The Office of Scientific Career Development focuses on professional development topics that are found in the Core Competencies of a Successful Scientist.
 The training is often organized jointly between the Office and SPAC.

-Upcoming Workshops and Events are usually posted to the postdoc-student listserv.
+Upcoming Workshops and Events are advertised in the SPAC Newsletter which is disseminated through the postdoc-student listserv.

 Ivory Tower Quest

 NEW: Two panel presentations on putting an application packet together and interviewing are available to view by streaming video [CenterNet - Requires login].

 The Ivory Tower Quest Series focuses on finding tenure track faculty positions.
 Rotating on a two-year basis, the series presents panels and talks on composing an application packet, interviewing skills, and negotiating a start-up package.
 We also provide a venue to give a practice chalk talk with faculty in attendance.
 In addition, previous postdocs who have obtained faculty positions have generously made available their application packets for you to learn from [CenterNet - Requires login].
 Events in the series are advertised via the postdoc-student listserv and flyers.

 This training strand provides the basics for writing a K99 proposals as well as in depth advice, a mock study section, and access to successful proposals.

 First Friday's are a series of seminars that expose FHCRC postdocs and graduate students to non-academic science-related careers.
 The format for First Friday events ranges from presentations from one individual to presentations from a panel of individuals.
 Events in the series are advertised via the postdoc-student listserv and flyers.

 EPIC is focused on preparing postdocs and graduate students for careers in the biotech industry via a series of workshops and site visits to local biotech companies.

 If you would like to request a specific type of professional development training that the Office can organize, please e-mail Dr. Karen Peterson with your idea.